You can’t eat the grass.

 Instead of spending precious time and money on your lawn… you’re saving money growing food that’s healthier and more delicious.
 How rewarding!

-When we consider the quality added to our lives in time saved, healthy food access, less time cutting things down (grass) versus growing things (edibles), it’s not so expensive or odd to have a garden and a greenhouse in our back yard.
+When we consider the quality added to our lives in time saved, healthy food access, less time cutting things down (grass) versus growing things (edibles), it’s not so expensive or odd to have a garden and a greenhouse in your backyard.
 In fact, it’s rather odd not to if we think about it… odd that so many have moved so far from growing our own food as our ancestors did for eons.

 A backyard garden just makes sense.
 Imagine a stroll in your backyard “store” of food… your own edible garden, over mowable grass… picking fresh produce in peace and quiet instead of riding or pushing a noisy mower… or pushing a shopping cart through aisles of highly processed packaged food or produce tables with displays of chemically treated fruits and vegetables.